THE RACE ACROSS

 Number of states: 12

-In the 37 years that RAAM has been held, less than 250 solo and tandem racers have officially finished the race, compared with 200 racers each year who compete in the Tour de France.
+In the 39 years that RAAM has been held, less than 300 solo racers have officially finished the race.